 Dr. Gritsus deeply believes that those who are candidates for his NJ bariatric surgery should be treated in a clinical environment that is warm and compassionate.
 He is known for his surgical skills in a range of weight loss procedures, as well as his deep compassion for his patients, and the challenges they have been facing through being severely overweight.

 Expect a personal, customized treatment plan for resolving weight problems when you come to Advanced Surgical Solutions.
 The entire professional team at the clinic is dedicated to serving patients with treatments that are above and beyond the ordinary from the first consultation through surgery and recovery.
 Schedule a consultation today.Learn more

-Those who suffer from extreme obesity can have a healthier, happier life through one of the advanced NJ weight loss surgery techniques performed by Dr. Gritsus.
+Those who suffer from extreme obesity can have a healthier, happier life with the help of our weight loss doctor in NJ.
+Using advanced weight loss surgery techniques, we will help you achieve your weight loss goals.
 If you are living with obesity, it is often a terrible struggle, and in many cases, diet and exercise are not effective.
 Many factors influence a person’s body weight, including genetics and specific health conditions.
 Being severely overweight is not only unhealthy, it dramatically reduces quality of life, both physically and socially.
 You deserve a longer, healthier life, and at Advanced Surgical Solutions, we are here to help.